Cefalotin

-Cefalotin (INN) /ˌsɛfəˈloʊtᵻn/ or cephalothin (USAN) /ˌsɛfəˈloʊθᵻn/ is a first-generation cephalosporin antibiotic.
+Cefalotin (INN) /ˌsɛfəˈloʊtᵻn/ or cephalothin (USAN) /ˌsɛfəˈloʊθᵻn/ is a first-generation cephalosporin antibiotic with broad spectrum antibiotic activity.
 It was the first cephalosporin marketed (1964) and continues to be widely used.
+Cefalotin is used for bacterial infections of the respiratory tract, urinary tract, skin, soft tissues, bones and joints, sepsis, peritonitis, osteomyelitis, mastitis, infected wounds, and post-operational infections.

-It is an intravenously administered agent with a similar antimicrobial spectrum to cefazolin and the oral agent cefalexin.
+It is an intravenously administered agent with a similar antimicrobial spectrum to cefazolin and the oral agents cefalexin and cefadroxil.
 Cefalotin sodium is marketed as Keflin (Lilly) and under other trade names.

 The compound is a derivative of thiophene-2-acetic acid.